 Mechanism of Transmission of Nerve Impulse

-The axon or nerve fibers are in the form of a cylinder wherein the interior of the axon is filled with axoplasm and the exterior is covered with axolemma.
-The nerve fibers are immersed in ECF.
-The solution is in ionic form that is present in axoplasm and extracellular fluid or ECF.
+The axon or nerve fibres are in the form of a cylinder wherein the interior of the axon is filled with axoplasm and the exterior is covered with axolemma.
+The nerve fibres are immersed in ECF.
+The solution is in the ionic form that is present in axoplasm and extracellular fluid or ECF.

 The pump is placed on the axon membrane.
-Now the potassium ions are pumped from ECF to axoplasm and sodium ions are placed from axoplasm to ECF.
-The concentration level of sodium ions would be between twenty-eight to thirty times more inside the neuron membrane and the concentration level of sodium ions would be fourteen times more in outside the neuron membrane.
+Now the potassium ions are pumped from ECF to axoplasm and sodium ions are pumped from axoplasm to ECF.

-The nerve fibers are either depolarized or they are said to be in action potential.
-The action potential traveling along the membrane would be the nerve impulse.
+The nerve fibres are either depolarized or they are said to be in the action potential.
+The action potential travelling along the membrane is called the nerve impulse.
 It is around + 30 mV.
 The sodium-potassium pump starts to operate once the action potential is completed.
 As a result, the axon membrane will obtain a resting potential by repolarization.

-In a case of white fibers, saltatory propagation takes place.
-That is impulse jumps from node to node and it increases with increase in speed of nerve impulse.
-It is around twenty times faster compared to that of the non-medullated nerve fibers.
-The transmission of nerve impulse would rely upon the diameter of the fiber.
+In the case of white fibres, saltatory propagation takes place.
+That is impulse jumps from node to node and it increases with increase in the speed of nerve impulse.
+It is around twenty times faster compared to that of the non-medullated nerve fibres.
+The transmission of nerve impulse would rely upon the diameter of the fibre.
 For instance, the nerve impulse of a mammal is one twenty meters per second whereas nerve impulse of a Frog is 30 meters per second.

 To learn more about nerve impulse, download BYJU’S-The Learning App.